The Real Neverending Story Part 1: Auryn Quest: Design

 The game was designed so the player's actions would affect their reputation, which in turn would affect how other characters interacted with them.
 The company created a proprietary software called Monster Engine, which used two game engine variants; one for indoor and one for outdoor.
 The developers often referred to "Quake 3" when trying to describe the project they were trying to achieve.
 It was designed to have multiple ways of completion, and once the player had played every single combination, they could use elements from the main game to form an ongoing offline/online world called the Parallel World.
-Each puzzle was crafted in such a way as to be solved in at least three ways; for instance when rescuing a princess the player can either take the key from the security guard (a battle segment), convince a companion to distract the guard, or shrinking into a small device (a run and jump segment).
+Each puzzle was crafted in such a way as to be solved in at least three ways; for instance when rescuing a princess the player can either take the key from the security guard (a battle segment), convince a companion to distract the guard, or shrinking into a small device (a jump and run segment).
 The game took place in the land of Fantasia.
 The title had an emotion-based dialogue function, in which the player sees the stream-of-consciousness thoughts of their character in a conversation and click all that apply.
 The game was designed as the first of a series of three chapters, one released each consecutive year.

 Challenges

 Due to over-ambition, the game went over budget and at one point had 60 people working on it full-time.
-This spooked investors who began to pull out.
-In September 1998, it was reported the game would be released in Easter 1999.
+This spooked investors, who began to pull out.
+By September 1998, the game was expected to be released in Easter 1999.
 The game was shown at the 1999 E3 expo.
 In February 2000, a release date of that year's summer was reported.
 As each release date approached, it kept being pushed back until July 2000 when development was discontinued entirely.
 Kogl made two rounds of financing throughout development, and failed in the third in early 2001.
 Discreet Monsters went bankrupt and the whole team was fired.

-A year later in January 2001, Kogl managed to secure the rights to the game after the bankruptcy and started a new company called Attraction consisting of a sample of the previous company's employees.
-With more modest plans, and the work of the previous version already completed, the company put a six months development schedule on the game.
-As of 17 and 18 March 2002, the game had not yet been given a release date.
+A year later in January 2001, Kogl managed to secure the rights to the game after the bankruptcy and started a new company called Attaction, consisting of a sample of the previous company's employees.
+With more modest plans, and the work of the previous version already completed, the company put a six-month development schedule on the game.
+By March 2002, the game had not yet been given a release date.
 Mr Bills Adventure Land reported that the developers wanted to allow players to decide whether to play the game as an adventure or action.